foxmask/django-th/docs/quickstart.rst

     git clone https://github.com/foxmask/django-th
     pip install  Django<1.9a django-formtools arrow==0.6.0 django-js-reverse django-rq django-redis django-redisboard requests-oauthlib feedparser

-I dont want to use django 1.9 now and arrow 0.7.0 got a very annoying bug for the project so 0.6.0 is important to get
+I dont want to use django 1.9 now, and arrow 0.7.0 got a very annoying bug for the project so 0.6.0 is important to get

 Configuration
 =============